Benefits Benefits

 Support wildlife

-The trail would also offer an unbroken corridor for wildlife.
+The trail will also offer an unbroken corridor for wildlife.
 It would help connect protected natural areas like the Greenville Watershed, Chestnut Ridge Heritage Preserve, the Green River Game Lands, Pearsons Falls, Melrose Falls, and Norman Wilder Forest.
 Abundant wildlife will enhance recreation by making the trail a great place for birding and enjoying nature.

 Provide transportation options